syedahmedali09/syed-ahmed-ali-repository/README.md

 ***all bold and italic***
 __this is bold text__
 this is __marke__ text
-this is 'quote' of file
+this is ' quote ' of file